KwatME/Rela.jl/system/protein.md

 MHC ==> "MHC matched allograft from an unrelated donor is as good as from a relative."

+MHC ==> "There is less recombination in the MHC genomic regions, so 1/4 of siblings have the identical sequence."

 ##

 ABL =Increase=> Leukemia